DonaldKLee/DonaldKLee/README.md

 Welcome to my GitHub profile!
 I'm Donald, a self-taught programmer passionate about entrepreneurship and making projects that can help make lives easier!

-... currently interning @ Boeing ✈️!
+... currently interning @ Amazon!

 You can connect with me on: